Whether you’ve been together for one month or one year, there will likely come a time when you want to

-Because the truth is, many couples "don't talk about
+Because the truth is, many couples don't

 Talking about sex might seem weird at first, but it's something couples who are at that "next level" tend to do.

+Big "future" questions — including where you'd both like to live — may feel heavy but are important to get out of the way early on.
 It's much better to make sure you're heading in the same direction than to get two years in and realize you want totally different things.

 While this type of question might seem strange, Novak says it's an important one to ask all the same.
 It can lead to a conversation about individuality and freedom within a relationship, which is important if you want to make things work long-term.

-"What are you not willing to compromise on?"
+18 "What are you not willing to compromise on?"